joaquinvanschoren/meta-learn.github.io/2018/index.md

 ## Submission Instructions  ##

 Papers must be in the latest NIPS format, but with a maximum of 4 pages (excluding references).
-Papers should include the authors (by using the \nipsfinalcopy) to your document prior to submitting).
+Papers should include the names of all authors (by uncommenting `\nipsfinalcopy` in the NIPS LaTeX template prior to submission).

 Accepted papers and eventual supplementary material will be made available on the workshop website.
-However, this does not constitute an archival publication and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conference.
+However, this does not constitute an archival publication and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conferences.

-*The two best papers submitted will be presented as 15-minutes contributed talks*
+*The two best papers submitted will be presented as 15-minute contributed talks*.

-**Accepted authors will be able to register to the NIPS workshops even if the registration for public is currently closed!**

-Submissions can be made at [https://cmt3.research.microsoft.com/metalearn2018](https://cmt3.research.microsoft.com/metalearn2018)
+Submissions can be made at [https://cmt3.research.microsoft.com/metalearn2018](https://cmt3.research.microsoft.com/metalearn2018) during the submission period.

 ### FAQ ###
-1. Can supplementary material be added beyond the 4 page limit and are there any restrictions on it?
+1. Can supplementary material be added beyond the 4-page limit and are there any restrictions on it?

-   Yes, you may include additional supplementary material but we ask that it be limited to a reasonable amount (~10 pages) and that it follow the same NIPS format as the paper.
+   Yes, you may include additional supplementary material, but we ask that it be limited to a reasonable amount (~10 pages in addition to the main submission) and that it follow the same NIPS format as the paper.

 2. Can a submission to this workshop be submitted to another NIPS workshop in parallel?

-   We discourage this as it leads to more work for reviewers across  multiple workshops.
+   We discourage this, as it leads to more work for reviewers across multiple workshops.
 Our suggestion is to pick one workshop to submit to.

 3. If a submission is accepted, is it possible for all authors of the accepted paper to receive a chance to register?

-   We cannot confirm this yet but it is most likely that we will have at most one registration to offer per paper.
+   We cannot confirm this yet, but it is most likely that we will have at most one registration to offer per accepted paper.

 4. Can a paper be submitted to the workshop that has already appeared at a previous conference with published proceedings?

-   We won't be accepting such submissions, unless they have been adapted to contain significantly new results (where novelty is one of the qualities reviewers will be asked to evaluate).
+   We won't be accepting such submissions unless they have been adapted to contain significantly new results (where novelty is one of the qualities reviewers will be asked to evaluate).

 <!-- ## Accepted Papers  ##